 Use the tap/double-tap gesture to select or open an item on the screen.

-Point to an item on the screen, and then tap one finger on the TouchPad zone select it.
-Doubletap an item to open it.
+Point to an item on the screen, and then tap one finger on the TouchPad zone or touch screen to select the item.
+Double-tap an item to open it.